 This selected financial data should be read in conjunction with our Unaudited Condensed Consolidated Financial Statements and related notes included in "Part I, Item 1.
-Financial Statements" of this Quarterly Report on Form 10-Q and in "Part II, Item 7.
+Financial Statements" of this Quarterly Report on Form 10-Q and "Part II, Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations" and our Consolidated Financial Statements and related notes included in "Part II, Item 8.
-Financial Statements and Supplementary Data" of our Annual Report on Form 10-K for the year ended December 31, 2022 December 31, 2023 in order to understand factors, such as charges, credits and financing transactions, which may impact comparability of the selected financial data.
+Financial Statements and Supplementary Data" of our Annual Report on Form 10-K for the year ended December 31, 2023 in order to understand factors, such as charges credits and financing transactions, credits, which may impact comparability of the selected financial data.

-We revised our presentation.
 In the first quarter of 2024, certain short-cycle manufacturing operations historically reported within the Offshore Manufactured Products segment (legacy frac plug and elastomer products) were integrated into the Downhole Technologies segment to better align with the underlying activity demand drivers and the current segment management structure, as well as provide for additional operational synergies.
-Historical financial data and supplemental disclosure of disaggregated revenue information as of the second quarter of 2023.
-Prior-period disclosures of disaggregated revenue information presented within this discussion and analysis three months ended March 31, 2023 (presented herein) were conformed with the current-period segment presentation.
+Historical financial data and supplemental disaggregated revenue information as of and for the three and six months ended March 31, 2023 June 30, 2023 (presented herein) were conformed with the current-period 2024 segment presentation.